-You can also review free online resources AARP and the SBA have developed to help 50-plus entrepreneurs launch or grow a business.
-For example, we are hosting a webinar series featuring a variety of topics, including assessing if you are ready to start a business, expanding an existing business, developing a business plan and financing your enterprise.
-Visit www.aarp.org/moneywebinars for both archived and upcoming online events.
+You can also review free online resources that AARP and the SBA have developed to help 50-plus entrepreneurs launch or grow a business.
+For example, view our webinar series featuring a variety of topics, including expanding an existing business, developing a business plan and financing your enterprise.
+Our next webinar, on April 3, will help you determine if you are ready to start a business.Visit www.aarp.org/moneywebinars for both the webinar series and upcoming online events.

-Also, there’s a free online course for 50+ entrepreneurs and the SBA's Self-Assessment Tool, which can help you determine if you're ready to be your own boss.
+Also, there’s a free online course for 50-plus entrepreneurs and the SBA's Self-Assessment Tool, which can help you determine if you're ready to be your own boss.
 Another feature, SBA Direct, will bring directly to your desktop the targeted resources you need to start, operate and grow your small business.